-Nope - we're 100% independently operated and not affiliated with any specific manufacturer or brand, and pride ourselves on being as objective and unbiased as humanly possible in our recommendations.
+We're 100% independently operated and not affiliated with any manufacturer or brand, and pride ourselves on being as objective and unbiased as humanly possible in our recommendations.

 If we include a certain company over and over again (eg we do love recommending ASUS boards, especially for beginners, and we do have a thing for EVGA and their typically great value PSUs right now), it's simply because we think it's a great buy.

 Nor are we fanboys of any company: we love to see the underdog do well because that's essentially what we are as a site, but we don't let that emotion get in the way of our objective recommendations.
-Hence why post Ryzen 3rd gen there's still a lot of Intel in our chart, because the facts do not lie and for serious gamers they are still the (ever so slightly) better choice in the high-end.
+Hence why post Ryzen 3rd gen there's still some Intel in our chart, because the facts do not lie and for serious gamers they are still the (ever so slightly) better choice for 144Hz/240Hz eSports.

 Because these are the greatest gaming PC builds on the planet handed down by legendary PCMR elders who have gone before me.

-Seriously though, don't trust what we or anyone says on the internet without doing your own research, especially when it comes to a large and (hopefully) long-lasting purchase like building a new gaming PC.
+But seriously, never trust what anyone says on the internet without doing your own research, especially when it comes to a large and (hopefully) long-lasting purchase like building a new gaming PC.
 In saying that we do pride ourselves on giving the best, tailored, well thought-out recommendations that we possibly can and for many years have obsessed over the ever-evolving DIY landscape to better serve you as beginner or intermediate builders.

 Our recommendations aren't just quickly hashed-up selections at random like some of the advice and guidance you might find elsewhere online and we never recommend anything without proper thought, weighing up all the options available, and carefully comparing our findings with what the smartest minds in the industry are thinking (people much smarter than me).

 While there are good builds out there if you know where and what to look for, there is a ton of inaccurate, misleading, or straight-up bad advice/builds out there in internet land, so you have to be careful from where and whom you take your advice if you're a beginner who doesn't know any better.
-For example, while age is no barrier to smarts/awareness (or even experience if you start early enough), any 14 year old kid can whip up a YouTube channel and start pumping out tech recommendations without too much nuanced thought, and some people might see a flashy professional intro or something and assume it's good advice, when it might or might not be.
+For example, while age is no barrier to smarts/awareness (or even experience if you start early enough), any 14 year old kid can whip up a YouTube channel and start pumping out tech recommendations without too much nuanced thought.
+Some people will see a flashy intro or slick editing and assume it's good advice, when it might or might not be.

 Don't get me wrong; I'm not alluding to say our advice and builds are the best in the land, though I'm not gonna lie and say part of our aim isn't to provide the very best, most accurate recommendations possible - and that means conjuring the best starting-point builds for casual or serious gamers/VR enthusiasts that we can.
 But again, always do your own research.

-Great - tell G Ma to post a better sample build below with accompanying reasoning as we are more than open to different viewpoints and any feedback on how you feel a certain tier could be improved to be a better starting point for beginners, especially if you or Grandma are fellow enthusiasts who enjoy this stuff and who genuinely wants to help make our builds the best they can be for everyone who visits this humble site.
-If you state a good case we'll definitely take it on-board because we don't live in echo chambers of egoic delusion.
+Tell G Ma to post a better sample build below with accompanying reasoning as we are more than open to different viewpoints and any feedback on how you feel a certain tier could be improved to be a better starting point for beginners, especially if you (or Grandma) are fellow enthusiasts who genuinely wants to help make our builds the best they can be for everyone who visits this humble site.
+If you state a good case, pun intended, we'll definitely take your suggestion on-board as we don't live in echo chambers of egoic delusion.

-You're dead to me ;) If George didn't create the best alternate universe to our own Milky Way in the history of mankind, I'll mail you a couple Titan RTX's by the week's end to SLI your face off.
-And citing prequels as your data point (so to speak) won't be winning you monster overkill GPUs anytime soon, for contrary to popular opinion I like them just as much.
-Oh, and the sequels don't count as they're not George-created so they never stood much of a chance to be as good perfect as 1-6 (Rogue One was alright though).
+You're dead to me ;) If George didn't create the best alternate universe to our own Milky Way in the history of mankind, I'll mail you a couple Titan RTX's by week's end, though citing prequels as your argument won't count as contrary to popular opinion I like them just as much as the originals.
+Wish I could say the same about the prequels though (Force Awakens has its cool moments to be fair).
+Yeah, Rogue One was decent too, I guess.

-Enjoyed the builds or have your own 2 cents to share?
-Need help tweaking a certain build for your requirements?
+Enjoyed the builds?
+Have your own 2 cents to share?
+Need help tweaking a certain setup for your requirements?